 Victoria Falls FAQs

-Next would be Livingstone Airport (Zambia), which is approximately 60 minutes by road transfer (subject to Zambian and Zimbabwean customs clearance)
+Next would be Livingstone International Airport (Zambia), which is approximately 50 minutes by road transfer (subject to Zambian and Zimbabwean customs clearance)

-Management would also be more than happy to assist in the arrangement of any additional transfers that may be required.
+Management is also be more than happy to assist with the arrangement of any additional transfers that may be required.

-We recommend a minimum period of approximately three days as we have found that it is often just not possible to comfortably fit in all the wonderful activities that the Lodge and Victoria Falls area in general has to offer.
+We recommend a minimum period of two to three nights – as we have found that it is often just not possible to comfortably fit in all the wonderful activities that the Lodge and Victoria Falls area in general has to offer.
 The maximum length is completely up to you.

 Across the River, on the Zambian side, are the Lozi and the Toka Leya people.